mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Paths.md

 # Paths

 The following is an example of using values supplied on a request's URL using parameters.
 To retrieve values that match a request's URL parameters, you can use the `Parameters` property from the `$WebEvent` variable.

-Alternatively, you can use the `Get-PodePathParameter` function to retrieve the parameter data.
+Alternatively, you can use the `Get-PodePathParameter` function to retrieve the parameter data, with support for deserialization and advanced formatting.

-This example will get the `:userId` and "find" user, returning the user's data:
+This example will get the `:userId` parameter and "find" a user, returning the user's data:

 ```powershell
 Start-PodeServer {